moxar/xload/README.md

 _Note: the buffering strategy matters and may change from one request to another.
 Some would use `UNION`, other `WHERE ...
 OR`, etc._

+Finaly, the initialization of the buffer or cache must be cheap.
+They are meant to be scoped to a unique job such as a http request.

 ## Definitions